Introduction to Regression in Machine Learning

 There are different types of regression:

-- Polynomial Regression: Polynomial regression transforms the original features into polynomial features of a given degree or variable and then apply linear regression on it.
+- Polynomial Regression: Polynomial regression transforms the original features into polynomial features of a given degree or variable and then apply linear regression to it.

 - Support Vector Regression: Support vector regression identifies a hyperplane with the maximum margin such that the maximum number of data points is within the margin.